Date Updated: 04/17/2026

 Treatment of mitral valve regurgitation may include:

-• Healthy lifestyle changes
+• Healthy lifestyle changes.

-• Regular monitoring by a health care provider
+• Regular health checkups.

-• Surgery to repair or replace the mitral valve
+• Surgery to repair or replace the mitral valve.

-A doctor trained in heart disease (cardiologist) typically provides care for people with mitral valve regurgitation.
-If you have mitral valve regurgitation, consider being treated at a medical center with a multidisciplinary team of health care providers trained and experienced in evaluating and treating heart valve disease.
+If you have mitral valve regurgitation, consider being treated at a medical center with a multidisciplinary team of healthcare professionals trained and experienced in evaluating and treating heart valve disease.

 Medications